Last updated on May 24th, 2020

 Things to do at The Scotch Whisky Experience

-Tours range from an informal hour-long introductory session to a three-hour experience that includes Scottish cuisine in the on-site restaurant, but all include a whisky barrel ride through the production of Scotch whisky and a viewing of the world’s largest whisky collection.
+Tours range from an informal hour-long introductory session to a three-hour experience that includes Scottish cuisine in the on-site restaurant, but all include an automated ride through the production of Scotch whisky and a viewing of the world’s largest whisky collection.

 During the ride you sit inside a barrel-shaped carriage that transports you back in time on a journey through a replica distillery, and as you move through each section stories about whisky are told by the ghosts of the people who used to work there.
 It’s good fun and will probably be the highlight for children, but adults have a lot more to enjoy on the tour.